GClunies/reflekt/README.md

 ```

 ### Create a Reflekt Project
-To create a new Reflekt project: create a new directory, initialize a Git repo, and run `reflekt init`.
+To create a new Reflekt project, make a directory, initialize a Git repo, and run `reflekt init`.
 ```bash
 ❯ mkdir ~/Repos/my-reflekt-project  # Create a new directory for the project ❯ cd ~/Repos/my-reflekt-project     # Navigate to the project directory